Luis Salom: Moto3 World Championship

 Salom won his first Grand Prix in Indianapolis in 2012, beating Sandro Cortese and Maverick Viñales in a last-lap fight.
 He also won at Aragon.
 He finished the championship in second behind Cortese.

-He went to Red Bull KTM Ajo for the 2013 season.
+Salom went to Red Bull KTM Ajo for the 2013 season.
 He dominated most of the season, finishing the first eight races on the podium, including four wins, and led the points standings from Catalunya onwards.
 In a heavy crash during qualifying for the Indianapolis Grand Prix he broke his heel, but continued to race injured to keep the championship battle in his favour.
 He finished the race in 5th place, his worst result of the season up to that point and the first time he was off the podium all year.
 Despite the injury he won the next two races at Brno and Silverstone to extend his points lead before being able to rest his foot and recover.
 However, his championship hopes were put in serious jeopardy at Motegi where he was the innocent victim of a crash by Isaac Viñales, cousin of title rival Maverick Viñales, when he ran in third place.
 After remounting he eventually had to retire from the race after a second fall, giving Maverick Viñales and Álex Rins the chance to catch up.
 Rins later also crashed out, but Viñales finished second, making up decisive 20 points after being on the brink of being out of the championship battle altogether before the last race of the season.
 At the final round in Valencia only five points covered the top three riders with Salom leading, but he eventually crashed out and rejoined the race far behind, leaving Rins and Viñales to fight for the title until the last corner.
 Salom crossed the line in 14th and recorded the fastest lap of the race, but only finished third in the final standings despite scoring the most wins of the season.